bhisaac/5eFP/5eFP-SRD-V0.1.md

 5eFP frequently presents monster encounters filled with adversarial creatures the PCs must push through to finish mission objectives.
 While the game can comfortably filfill a combat or tactical wargame role, it is flexible enough to allow cleaver PCs to bypass combat entirely.
 Whenever the PCs resolve a monster encounter without defeating or forcibly subduing its creatures, award Coin as if they had defeated the encounter with combat.

 ## Monster Statistics
 Monsters are alphabetized by creature name.
-A creature section may contain up to four varieties of the same monster.
-Typical varieties include minion, elite, and boss.
+A creature section contains three varieties of the same monster: minion, elite, and boss.
 Refer to the table below to determine the base statistics for each creature type.

 |   |**Minion**|**Elite**|**Boss**|
 |--:|:----:|:---:|:--:|